 regedit into the box) and navigate to the following location:

 In the registry pane on the right under “Data,” it should show the directory of your Bittorrent app followed by some other text.
-So for Utorrent in its default directory, it should look like this:
+For Utorrent in its default directory, it should look like this:

 If the information under Data doesn’t match with your Bittorrent client directory, right-click “(Default),” click “Modify,” and enter the correct directory for your Bittorrent client executable, making sure that it’s followed by